Abhi727464/joshtalks-assignment/README.md

 ## Features

-- **Task Management**: user can add task by typing title, description and priority.
-Data will be stored in local storage.
+- **Task Creation**: Users can add tasks by providing a title, description, and priority.
+Tasks are saved in local storage for persistence.
-- **Table**: user can see his tasks in the table. user can edit, mark as complete or pending and delete tasks by clicking on button in the row.
+- **Task Management**: Users can view all tasks in a table, with options to edit, delete, and change the status (mark as complete or pending) of each task.
-- User can sort tasks by clicking on priority column in the table.
+- **Sorting**:Tasks can be sorted by priority by clicking the priority column header in the table.
-- User can search tasks by search input.
+- **Search Functionality**:A search input allows users to quickly find tasks based on their titles.

 ## Technologies Used